-The Bible Translator is the leading academic, peer-reviewed journal dedicated to the theory and practice of Bible translation.
-It has been published continuously since 1950, and exists firstly to serve those directly involved in Bible translation, aiming to encourage sharing of the results of their research and records of their practice.
-It exists also to provide a forum for a wider community of scholars and students interested in a range of disciplines which influence the translation of the Bible, and encourages engagement between scholars and translators.
-This journal is a member of the Committee on Publication Ethics (COPE).
+The Bible Translator is the leading academic journal dedicated to the theory and practice of Bible translation.
+It exists firstly to serve those directly involved in Bible translation, aiming to encourage sharing of the results of their research and records of their practice.
+It also provides a forum for a wider community of scholars and students.

 For the past 40 years it has appeared in two series – Technical Papers in January and July, and Practical Papers in April and October.
 Beginning with the April 2013 issue, TBT now appears three times a year, and contains both practical and technical papers.

 |Marijke H. de Lang (United Bible Societies, Netherlands)

 |Jeff Green (Canadian Bible Society)

 |Simon Wong (United Bible Societies, Hong Kong – China)